Luis Peña Ganchegui: Career

 Of his numerous projects, many of the most notable are in the Basque country.
 His best-known work is the Comb of the Wind, a collaboration with Eduardo Chillida.
 The two also collaborated on the Plaza de los Fueros in Vitoria.
 The Hotel Amara Plaza, in San Sebastián was designed by Luis Peña Ganchegi.
 One of his last works was the reform of the Square of Pasai San Juan.

 Awards

-1999: Antonio Camuñas Architecture Prize, awarded for his professional career.
+1999: Antonio Camuñas Prize for Architecture, awarded for his professional career.

 2004: Gold Medal of Architecture, granted by the Superior Council of the Colleges of Architects of Spain.

 2007: COAVN Architecture Award for Best Urban Design and Landscaping.